nerdschoolbergen/all-about-testing-code/exercise-4/README.md

 ## Tasks

 Exercise 6 contains a skeleton for a simple ``MonthParser`` class.
-It has one function: `parseMonth(int numberOfMonth)` which given a number returns a ``Month`` instance containing the month's name ("January", "February", etc) and the number of days it contains.
+It has one function: `parseMonth(int numberOfMonth)` which given a number, returns a ``Month`` instance containing the month's name ("January", "February", etc) and the number of days it contains.

 **Do the following:**

 - Open exercise6 pom.xml file as a project in IntelliJ
-- Using TDD **only**, implement the ``parseMonth`` method.
+- Using TDD **only**, implement the ``parseMonth`` method for all 12 months.
 - You should go through the red-green-refactor cycle 12 times in this exercise, one for each month.
 - Copy & pasting code, or implementing more than one month at a time is strictly forbidden.
-- There should be at least one test per possible month
+- There should be at least one test per month
 - There should be tests making sure we cannot enter invalid numbers (only 1 through 12 allowed, no negative numbers).